 Theme Class number of times Description Guidance 1 The contents of this subject are introduced showing the whole framework of Open Guidance 1 Channel Hydraulics with several theoretical and computational results.
-Derivation of 2-D 1 Derivation procesures of plane 2-D depth averaged flow model are expalined in details. depth averaged model 1 Derivation processires of plane 2-D depin averaged now model are expanned in defans.
+Derivation of 2-D 1 Derivation procesures of plane 2-D depth averaged flow model are expalined in details. depth averaged model 1 Derivation procesures of plane 2-D depth averaged flow model are expanned in details.
 Application of singular The application of a singular point theory to water surface profile analysis for steady point theory to water 1 open channel flows is explained. surface profile analysis open channel nows is explained.
 1-D analysis of The following items are lectured: Fundamental characteristics of 1-D unsteady open unsteady open channel 3 channel flows, Method of Characteristics, Dam break flows, Computational methods flows for shallow water equations.
-Fundamentals of 1 basic theory of numerical simulation is explained by means of finite difference method, numerical simulation finite element method, etc. Applications of these method to unsteady open channel flow numerical siniulation equations are also shown with some practical applications in river engineering.
-Plane 2-D analysis of Characteristics of steady plane 2-D flows are explained based on the method of steady high velocity 1 characteristics. flows The following items are lectured: The propagation of a characteristic surface, the shear Plance 2-D analysis of 3 layer instability in 2-D flow fields, the application of a generalized curvilinear unsteady flows 5 coordinate system to river flow computation, the application of a moving coordinate system, etc. Boussinesq equation with the effect of vertical acceleration, full/partially full Higher order theory 3 pressurized flows observed in a sewer network, traffic flow theory based on a dynamic wave model and its application Achievement Understanding of the contents on Open Channel Hydraulics is confirmed through the Confirmation & 1 regular examination.
-Feedback regular examination.
+Fundamentals of 1 basic theory of numerical simulation is explained by means of finite difference method, finite element method, etc. Applications of these method to unsteady open channel flow numerical simulation equations are also shown with some practical applications in river engineering.
+Plane 2-D analysis of Characteristics of steady plane 2-D flows are explained based on the method of steady high velocity 1 flows characteristics.
+The following items are lectured: The propagation of a characteristic surface, the shear Plance 2-D analysis of 2 layer instability in 2-D flow fields, the application of a generalized curvilinear unsteady flows 3 coordinate system to river flow computation, the application of a moving coordinate system, etc. Boussinesq equation with the effect of vertical acceleration, full/partially full Higher order theory 3 pressurized flows observed in a sewer network, traffic flow theory based on a dynamic wave model and its application Achievement Confirmation & 1 Understanding of the contents on Open Channel Hydraulics is confirmed through the Feedback regular examination.

-[Textbook] Printed materials on the contents of this class are distributed in class.
+【Textbook】 Printed materials on the contents of this class are distributed in class.